OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ![Data in Excel after range’s copy method has been run](../images/excel-range-copyfrom-skipblanks-after.png)

-`transpose` determines whether or not the data is transposed, meaning its rows and columns are switched, into the source location.
-A transposed range is flipped along the main diagonal, so rows **1**, **2**, and **3** will become columns **A**, **B**, and **C**.

 ## Remove duplicates

 > [!NOTE]
 > The Range object's `removeDuplicates` function is currently available only in public preview (beta).
 To use this feature, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
 > If you are using TypeScript or your code editor uses TypeScript type definition files for IntelliSense, use https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts.

 The Range object's `removeDuplicates` function removes rows with duplicate entries in the specified columns.
 The function goes through each row in the range from the lowest-valued index to the highest-valued index in the range (from top to bottom).
-A row is deleted if it has a value in the specified column or columns appeared earlier in the range.
+A row is deleted if a value in its specified column or columns appeared earlier in the range.
 Rows in the range below the deleted row are shifted up. `removeDuplicates` does not affect the position of cells outside of the range.

 `removeDuplicates` takes in a `number[]` representing the column indices which are checked for duplicates.
 This array is zero-based and relative to the range, not the worksheet.
 The function also takes in a boolean parameter that specifies whether the first row is a header.
 When **true**, the top row is ignored when considering duplicates.
 The `removeDuplicates` function returns a `RemoveDuplicatesResult` object that specifies the number of rows removed and the number of unique rows remaining.